cbohnert67/Objective-Data-Scientist/README.md

-# Objective Data Scientist !
+# Objective Math for Data Science !

 **A carefully designed plan for becoming a good Data Scientist with Python.**